laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - If wired USB LAN is connected with power connected state, it wakes up immediately after sleeping.

-- Wireless Communication - DW1830(BCM943602BAED)
+- Wireless Communication - DW1830(BCM943602BAED) is not recommended on this model
   &ensp; Issues 1 : When the battery is in use, bluetooth not works properly after sleep
   &ensp; &ensp; It needs to reinstall the Bluetooth driver on Windows to get back to normal
   &ensp; Issues 2 : If check 'Wake for Wi-Fi network access', wifi speed will be very slow after sleep
+  DW1560(BCM94352ZAE) will be tested soon

 - MicroSD slot not working properly
   If you use modified Sinetek-rtsx.kext, you can use HFS + formatted SD card, but there are still some problems